2shlomi9/sw_systems_2_hw1/README.md

 ### Algorithm Implementations

 #### isConnected
-This function checks whether a given graph is connected or not.
-It uses Depth First Search (DFS) to traverse the graph and check if all vertices are reachable from each other.
-If any vertex is unreachable, the graph is considered disconnected.
+This function checks whether a given graph is strongly connected or not.
+It utilizes Depth First Search (DFS) to traverse the graph and verify if all vertices are reachable from each other.
+If any vertex is unreachable, or if the graph has multiple weakly connected components, it is considered not strongly connected.
+If the graph is directed, the function employs Kosaraju's algorithm to determine strong connectivity.

 #### shortestPath
 This function finds the shortest path between two vertices in the graph using the Bellman-Ford algorithm.
 It handles both directed and undirected graphs and returns the shortest path as a string.